 Cook Brown Building Control – Complaints Procedure

-Cook Brown Building Control is committed to delivering a high quality service to our clients, however we recognise that occasionally things can go wrong.
+Cook Brown Building Control is committed to delivering a high-quality service to our clients, however we recognise that occasionally things can go wrong.
 Our complaints procedure has been developed to make it easier for you to understand the framework to report complaints and to ensure that these issues are dealt with promptly and in a fair and transparent manner.
+All verbal complaints are also recorded and dealt with in the same manner as written complaints.

 Our aim is to constantly develop and improve our service delivery and the information gathered from this process will be reviewed to help us learn as an organisation.

-It should be noted that our role as an Approved Inspector is to review the construction project for compliance with the Building Regulations.
+It should be noted that our company role as a Registered Building Control Approver (RBCA) is to review the construction project for compliance with the Building Regulations through the delivery of building control services via our Registered Building Inspectors (RBI`s).
 However, we do not constantly supervise the works of your chosen builder or contractor at every stage of the construction process.
 We advise clients to employ the use of an Architect or Contract Administrator to act as an overseeing agent for their building work.

-Building Regulations in England and Wales are set by the Ministry of Housing, Communities and Local Government (MHCLG).
+Building Regulations in England and Wales are set by the Gov`t Department for Levelling Up, Housing and Communities.
 These are standards for the design and construction of buildings to ensure the safety and health of the people who use those buildings.
-The standards also include requirements to ensure energy efficiency (the conservation of fuel and power) and accessibility (providing facilities for people, including those with disabilities, to gain access and move around inside buildings).
+The standards also include requirements to ensure energy efficiency (the conservation of fuel and power) and accessibility (providing facilities for people, including those with disabilities, to gain access and move around inside buildings) and security.

 Building control is not: